 Does a trap spring up from the ground

 6 When a trumpet sounds in a city,

 without revealing his plan

 to his servants the prophets.

-Amos has a vision in chapter 7 that conveys a striking image to all of us.
+Amos has a vision in chapter seven that conveys a striking image to all of us.
 Here it is:

-Plumblines are used to insure verticality.
-The image of this vision reminds me of Bemjamin’s warnings to those that “list” [or lean or incline] to obey the evil spirit (see Mosiah 2:32,33) and of the times the Lord has enjoined, even commanded us to walk uprightly before him (see Ps.
-15:2; Ps.
-84:11; Prov.
-2:7; Micah 2:7; 1 Nephi 16:3; Alma 45:24, etc.)
+Plumblines are used to ensure verticality.
+The image of this vision reminds me of Benjamin's warnings to those that “list” [or lean or incline] to obey the evil spirit (see Mosiah 2:32,33) and of the times the Lord has enjoined, even commanded us to walk uprightly before him (see Psalms 15:2; Psalms 84:11; Proverbs 2:7; Micah 2:7; 1 Nephi 16:3; Alma 45:24, etc.)